nathanferrell/comp-460-f25-week-04/README.md

-# Week 03: Dynamic Programming and Greedy Algororithms
+# Week 04: The Fast Fourier Transform

 The assignment can be found in the Jupyter notebook named [assignment.ipynb](./assignment.ipynb).